CaelanDrayer/caelandrayer.ca/knowledge_base/Intune/index.md

 # Preface
 Intune is Microsoft's unified endpoint management solution.
 It has spent a few years maturing - and really provides a great feature set.
 Getting the full use of this feature set can be challenging - and some things are not as intuitive as one would like.
 I have been using Intune daily for almost 5 years; and have fleshed out some method and design considerations to getting things done.

-This flowchart is intended to demonstrate where/what should do something

 One of the key issues I have noted working with others in Intune - is the overall question of "Where do I do x / How do I do y?".
 I have built out a flowchart to send people in the right direction.

 > [!abstract]- Endpoint Security Blade versus Device Configuration
 > I have made the choice to move settings that could be in a device configuration into the Endpoint Security blade.
 This is because of:
+>
-> 1 - **Readability** - The GUI provided tends to be more human readable, and provide better tooltips
+>1 - **Readability** - The GUI provided tends to be more human readable, and provide better tooltips
+>
-> 2 - **Organization** - This approach standardizes locations amongst organizations; and prevent settings relating to a different function sneaking their way into what should be unrelated policies
+>2 - **Organization** - This approach standardizes locations amongst organizations; and prevent settings relating to a different function sneaking their way into what should be unrelated policies
+>
 > 3 - **Microsoft** - Microsoft has been slowly but surely updating and improving this experience.
 Going with the flow seems appropriate here.

 > [!abstract]- Settings Catalog versus Templates
 > I have made the choice to suggest that some things should be in a template versus a settings catalog policy.
 For some things this a requirement, for some things this is a preference.
 > I tend to find that the templates are great when doing the basics.
 I would suggest take a look through the templates before using the settings catalog.
 >
-> This does sometimes become an issue when the template is missing just one small setting you expect.
+> This does sometimes become an issue when the template is missing just one small setting you might expect.
 I would recommend not having things require two unique policies when it should be one.
 You will need to make a call on what is best for your purposes

 > [!faq]-  This flowchart is a continual work in progress.
 Have something you aren't sure about how to achieve via Intune?
 Ask!
 I will happily add it in.

 > [!tip]- Welcome, to what is quite frankly a ridiculous flowchart.
 Happily - you can search it with CTRL-F.
+> You can use Shift+MouseWheel or Num+/- to zoom
+> You when zoomed in; Shift-Click to pan

 ```mermaid
 flowchart TD